-- Reduced losses and safeguard biodiversity by eradicating the invasive alien plant species A. altissima from the Alta Murgia National Park using innovative techniques with low environmental impact;
+- Eradication the invasive alien plant species A. altissima from the Alta Murgia National Park using innovative techniques with low environmental impact;

-- Improved the conservation status of the EU’s most important natural habitats and of wild species in the Alta Murgia National Park, threatened by the proliferation of Ailanthus;
+- Improvement in the conservation status of the EU’s most important natural habitats and of wild species in the Alta Murgia National Park, threatened by the proliferation of Ailanthus;

-- Provided an innovative, eco-friendly and sustainable chemical strategy to control A. altissima that has increased efficacy and minimized herbicide use, thus reducing the risks for the environment and human health;
+- Innovative, eco-friendly and sustainable chemical strategy to control A. altissima that has increased efficacy and minimized herbicide use, thus reducing the risks for the environment and human health;

 - Census and mapping of the presence of A. altissima in the park;

-- Sensitized the local population and stakeholders about biodiversity and invasive alien species;
+- Sensitization the local population and stakeholders about biodiversity and invasive alien species;

-- Disseminated the project results through the website, seminars and conferences, information brochures, video and scientific publications.
+- Dissemination of the project results through the website, seminars and conferences, information brochures, video and scientific publications.